International Debt Collection Agency: What Creditors Should Expect

 EU Late Payment Directive as a recovery lever

 For EU B2B claims, Directive 2011/7/EU provides statutory leverage independent of the underlying contract.
-The directive sets default payment terms at 30 days and caps B2B terms at 60 days (with narrow exceptions requiring explicit justification).
+The directive sets default payment terms at 30 days and caps B2B terms at 60 days.
 Interest accrues at 8 percentage points above the ECB reference rate as a statutory minimum.

 Not for you: when an international agency is the wrong choice